nathangeffen/cagl/docs/userguide.md

 1. *free* is the standard C free function that will deallocate a string once it is no longer needed.

 Now you can insert strings into a *string_tree* container without worrying about allocating or deallocating its memory.
 CAGL will handle this for you.
+When the container is freed, all the elements will be freed too.

 ## Example: Euclidean points